 You can check it out on amazon by clicking here

 It is constructed from solid, cold-rolled steel and is 28 mm in Diameter, which is perfect for deadlifting.

-It is a tad smaller than professional Olympic bars as it measures 7-feet only.
-Not that it makes a whole load of difference to the quality of your deadlifts.
+At 7 feet, this bar is a tad smaller than professional Olympic bars.
+Not that it ranks among other short barbells or makes a whole load of difference to the quality of your deadlifts.

-More importantly, it weighs 20 kilos, which is exactly what heavy duty bars weigh.
+More importantly, it weighs 20 kilos, exactly what heavy-duty bars weigh.